 Transformers and inductors seem very similar in a visual and construction sense.
-However, they have different applications and have their unique design and construction elements.
+However, they have different applications and unique design and construction elements.
 Below is a summary about them both, which provides a little guidance on the differences.

 An inductor is characterized by its inductance, the ratio of the voltage to the rate of current change, which has units of Henry (H).
-Inductors have values that range from 1 µH (10−6H) to 1 H. Most inductors are made up of a magnetic core made of iron or ferrite, which increases the magnetic field and, therefore, the inductance.
+Inductors have values that range from 1 µH (10−6H) to 1 H. Most inductors are made of a magnetic core made of iron or ferrite, which increases the magnetic field and, therefore, the inductance.
 Inductors are widely used in alternating current (AC) electronic equipment.
 They are used to block AC while allowing DC to pass (chokes).
 Electronic filters need chokes to separate signals of different frequencies, and when combined with capacitors, they make tuned circuits.

 We use a wide variety of core materials, such as iron, ferrite, iron powder, amorphous and a wide variety of conductors, such as enameled wire, copper strip and high voltage insulation wire.